kwitaszek/SmartWatch/README.md

 Step 2:

 Prepare male header pins for the board.
 You will require 32 pins overall.
 12 on both sides, 6 on top and two in the middle.
+For the sensor Oledn you will need 4 each and the usb hcarger will reuiqre 2 pins.

 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images)